He survived an avalanche by clinging to a tree. Then he started digging for his girlfriend.

 The rescue efforts made by the three men were “top-notch,” the Utah Avalanche Center report said, adding that “they did the absolute best anyone could do with six full burials.”

-As helicopters hovered overhead, Chris told the three survivors and said, “We all got a second chance at life today; we need to go now and make a difference in the world,” the report said.
+As helicopters hovered overhead, Chris told the three survivors, “We all got a second chance at life today; we need to go now and make a difference in the world,” the report said.

 They embraced each other, and then the rescuers carried them away.